Leaders is proud to host our second high-impact leadership conference in Guernsey.

 Chairman and Founder of Cobra Beer, Independent Crossbench Peer in the House of Lords

 Karan Bilimoria is the founder of Cobra Beer, Chairman of the Cobra Beer Partnership Limited, a Joint Venture with Molson Coors, and Chairman of Molson Coors Cobra India.
-In the Monde Selection, one of the most prestigious quality awards in the world for beer, the Cobra range have collectively been awarded a total of 101 Gold medals since 2001, making it one of the most awarded beers in the world.
 Lord Bilimoria is the Founding Chairman of the UK India Business Council, a Deputy Lieutenant of Greater London, a former Chancellor of Thames Valley University (now the University of West London); he was the youngest University Chancellor in the UK when appointed.
 Karan was a former Senior Non-Executive Director of the Booker Group PLC (2007-2016); he is one of the first two visiting entrepreneurs at the University of Cambridge; he is a founding member of the Prime Minister of India’s Global Advisory Council.
 In 2006, Karan Bilimoria was appointed the Lord Bilimoria of Chelsea, making him the first ever Zoroastrian Parsi to sit in the House of Lords.
 In 2008 he was awarded the Pravasi Bharti Samman by the President of India.
 He is an honorary fellow of Sidney Sussex College Cambridge and Chairman of the Advisory Board of the Judge Business School, Cambridge University.
-He qualified as a Chartered Accountant with Ernst & Young and graduated in law from the University of Cambridge.
-He is also an alumnus through executive education of the Cranfield School of Management, the London Business School and the Harvard Business School.
 In July 2014, he was installed as the seventh Chancellor of the University of Birmingham, making him the first Indian-born Chancellor of a Russell Group University in Great Britain, and he is the President of the UK Council for International Students Affairs (UKCISA).
-Lord Bilimoria was the Bynum Tudor Fellow at Kellogg College, University of Oxford, for the 2017-18 academic year.
+Since 2017 Lord Bilimoria has been a Bynum Tudor Fellow at Kellogg College, University of Oxford.

 Phil will introduce us to the Leadership Conference and our invited speakers.
-Why is leadership important, what constitutes great leadership, what new skills will leaders need in the future?
+Why is leadership important, what constitutes great leadership and what new skills will leaders need in the future?

-Phil Eyre, founder of Leaders, will interview Dame Mary and Doug Perkins, co-founders of Specsavers on the factors that have shaped their leadership personally and professionally.
+Phil Eyre will interview Doug Perkins and Dame Mary Perkins, co-founders of Specsavers, on the factors that have shaped their leadership personally and professionally.

-Is there a trade off between short term success and long term impact on the world in which we live?
-Dr Ellen Moon will inspire us to consider the long term impact of our leadership decisions and challenge us to think far outside our usual frames of reference.
-In doing so, success will follow.
+What does leadership look like when we prioritise a sustainable future over short-term success?
+Dr Ellen Moon will inspire us to consider the long-term impact of our leadership decisions and challenge us to think far outside our usual frames of reference.

 Courage is at the heart of effective leadership.
 What does courageous leadership require?
 Lord Bilimoria will draw on his extensive experience as a businessman, entrepreneur and peer in the House of Lords to challenge our conventional thinking.